 - multiple sclerosis

-Vertigo feels similar to motion sickness.
+Vertigo feels similar to motion sickness, or like the room is spinning.

 Symptoms of VAD include: